kobertlam/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-We may further filtering the graphs with the Country like GB or US, depending on where Louise is planning to perform the play, to make the results more specific and realistic.
+We may further filtering both graphs with the Country like GB or US, depending on where Louise is planning to perform the play, to make the results more country specific and realistic.